Mulperi/angular-handbook/README.md

 # Input() and Output()

-If you want to pass down data to a child component with property binding, you need to use Input() decorator in the child component's class.
+If you want to pass down data to a child component with property binding, you need to use __@Input()__ decorator in the child component's class.

-If on the other hand you want to send data back to the parent component, the child component needs to emit the event and send data inside the $event object with EventEmitter.
+If on the other hand you want to send data back to the parent component, the child component needs to emit the event and send data inside the $event object with EventEmitter using __@Output()__ decorator.

     export class ItemlistComponent {
         @Input()